Amazon, without a doubt, is considered the top online retailer in the United States.

 According to Pew Research, about 72% of all Americans use social media.
 About 69% use Facebook, while 37% use Instagram.
 Pinterest accounts for 28% of all users, while Twitter corresponds to 22% of all social media users in the US.

-With these vast numbers, it is a mortal sin to not have social media sharing options on your seller website.
-What you put on your site should depend on your products.
+With these vast numbers, it is a mortal sin not to have social media sharing options on your ecommerce websites.
+What you put on your ecommerce site should depend on your products.
 For example:

 - A pin button works well for appliances and other household products, as most of these items are usually visible in Pinterest.